 On the flip side, a full-auto marker may force you to seek professional help, especially if you own one of the advanced electrical models.
 A Dye M2 marker, for instance, can charge wirelessly and requires updates once in a while.
 But not all electrical markers are this geeky.

 Besides, you’d find only relatively easy-to-maintain models our automatic paintball guns reviews above.
 The most you’d have to do is change out batteries.
 And do some routine cleaning as you would with a semi-auto marker.

 Moreso, players who start playing with cheap semi-auto guns end up upgrading as their skill improves.
-Plus, beginners often love the idea of a full-auto marker but only go cheap first to test their devotion.
+Plus, to get started, beginners often love the idea of a full-auto marker but only go cheap first to test their devotion.

-So, yea, a full auto paintball gun is a semi-auto gun, and more, or many more.
+So, yeah, a full auto paintball gun is a semi-auto gun, and more, or much more.